 To you want to delete John’s account even while he’s logged in, run the commands below.

 sudo deluser --force john

-To delete John’s account and back up his home directory, run the commands below.
+Run the commands below to delete John’s account and back up his home directory.

 sudo deluser --backup-to /backup_directory john

-The commands above will delete the user account and create an archive of the user’s home directory into the path you specified.
+The commands above will delete the user account and create an archive of the user’s home directory into the specified path.